The Lip Bar's vegan, WFH-friendly products are now available at Walmart - CNN Underscored

 This liquid lipstick is currently available in nine vibrant hues that pair perfectly with any skin tone.
 And if there’s anything that we’ve learned from testing matte lip colors, finding a lip that isn’t transferable is especially important when you’re wearing a mask; this product certainly fits the bill.

-The Lip Bar Vegan Straight Line No Smudge Lip Liner ($10; walmart.com)
+The Lip Bar Vegan Straight Line No-Smudge Lip Liner ($8.70; walmart.com)

-Available in the colors with fun names like “Straight Up” and “Straight Talk,” these lip liners are a gem.
-Pro tip: Line your lips and top with a clear lip gloss for a subtle-yet-eye-catching look.
+Available in colors with fun names like “Straight Up” and “Straight Talk,” these lip liners are a gem.
+Pro tip: Line your lips and top with a clear lip gloss for a subtle yet eye-catching look.

-If you’re not into the full-coverage look of foundation, but still want to even out your skin tone, this tinted moisturizer is for you.
+If you’re not into the full-coverage look of foundation but still want to even out your skin tone, this tinted moisturizer is for you.
 It delivers on moisture (a plus in this winter season), a subtle tint that balances your complexion and SPF protection.
 Bonus: It’s great for all skin types.

-The Lip Bar Vegan Lip Gloss with Argan Oil ($14; walmart.com)
+The Lip Bar Vegan Lip Gloss With Argan Oil ($14; walmart.com)

 You won’t find any stickiness here.
 Made with argan oil, TLB’s lip gloss is equal parts moisturizing and shimmery.

-Everyday Eyeshadow Palettes ($10.99; target.com)
+Everyday Eye Shadow Palettes ($10.99; target.com)

 These palettes come in a variety of earth tone colors, are easy to blend and look natural on your lids.
-Use one shadow or blend the colors in the palette for a natural or striking look depending on your mood.
+Use one shadow or blend the colors in the palette for a natural or striking look, depending on your mood.

-Quick Lid One Swipe Liquid Eyeshadow ($11.99; target.com)
+Quick Lid One Swipe Liquid Eye Shadow ($11.99; target.com)

 This product is all about giving your eyelids a dewy pop of color that will last all day.
 Glide the liquid on your lids, give it a few seconds to dry and you’re ready to slay the day.